rossta/rossta.github.com/source/blog/2018-05-01-rendering-pdfs-with-vue.js.html.md

 Before we dive into the Vue implementation, a little introduction to the PDF.js api is useful.
 PDF.js is a JavaScript project by Mozilla that makes it easier to parse and render PDFs in HTML.
 It is comprised of three key pieces: Core, Display, and Viewer.

 The Core layer is the lower level piece that parses and interprets PDFs for use by the other layers.
-For our purposes, we won't need to interact with the Core layer api directly.
-It is worth knowing that this code is split out into a separate file, `pdf.worker.js`, which is meant to run in its own web worker thread in the browser.
-Though it is quite possible to use another bundling strategy with PDF.js to make use of the worker script, it requires some configuration.
-In our case, using the Webpack distribution for PDF.js, this configuration step is handled for us behind the scenes and makes it much easier to get started.
+This code is split out into a separate file, `pdf.worker.js`, which will run in its own web worker thread in the browser.
+Since we're using Webpack, it will handle bundling, fetching, and configuration of the worker script behind the scenes.

 The Viewer layer provides a basic user interface for viewing and paging through PDFs in Firefox (or other browsers with included extensions).
 We won't be using this piece; in fact, this tutorial could be used as the basis for a Vue.js implementation of alternative viewer.